TheRealPerson98/VoidBin/README.md

 ## ✦ OVERVIEW

-**VOID|BIN** delivers an unparalleled code-sharing experience with end-to-end encryption, real-time collaboration, and meticulous attention to design.
+**VOID|BIN** delivers an unparalleled paste-sharing experience with and meticulous attention to design.
 Every element has been crafted to provide both aesthetic appeal and seamless functionality.

 <br/>